Use of Computer, Internal Network, Electronic Mail, and Internet

 -

-All use of District technology resources, including access to the Internet, must be in support of the educational goals of the District.
+All use of District technology resources, including access to the Internet, must be in support of the educational goals of our District.
 All Board, student Handbook, and school policies must be followed when using any technology resource.

 -